Bijan1986/limit-service/README.md

 ```

-now start the application and check the below url
+now start the application and check the below URL

 > http://localhost:8888/limits-service/default